carpentries/docs.carpentries.org/source/handbooks/community_session_host.md

 -  Make space for participation from anyone attending as part of ‘Checkout’.
 While participation is not a requirement for checkout, we want to make sure new community members feel welcome and get their questions answered.
-On the sign up list, these people will have included the word checkout next to their name.
+On the sign-up list, these people will have included the word checkout next to their name.
 -  Complete [a brief form](https://forms.gle/N74pFuGkRLawpCHh7)
    following each session you host.
 It is important that when you copy